layzyidiot/e-sw/screenshake.md

 * One Time - Activates the screenshake only one time.

-* Continious - Makes the 'Screenshake' work continiously.
+* Continuous - Makes the 'Screenshake' work continuously.
 That means the component will always work when activated.
-In orded to stop the 'Screenshake' simply deactivate the gameobject the component is located in.
+In order to stop the 'Screenshake' simply deactivate the gameobject the component is located in.
+It is recommended to use this.

-* Min/Max Distance - Designates a range where the 'Screenshake' will work (i.e. how close the player needs to be to the gameobject with the 'Screenshake' component in orded to experience it.)
+* Min/Max Distance - Designates a range where the 'Screenshake' will work (i.e. how close the player needs to be to the gameobject with the 'Screenshake' component in order to experience it.)

 > [!NOTE]
->'Screenshake' can only be activated by using 'Object Activator'.
+>Screenshake' will work as long as the gameobject it's put into is enabled.